Note

 # Next, let's override our first method: ``run()``. ``Interpreter``'s ``run``

-# method is the top-level entrypoint for execution of the model.
+# method is the top-level entry point for execution of the model.
 We will

 # want to intercept this so that we can record the total runtime of the